Fiat 500 (from 2007) – batteries

 • 1.4 (100 KM)

-For these petrol engines, we recommend batteries with dimensions of 175x175x190 mm and a capacity exceeding 41 Ah.
+The above three petrol engines of the Fiat 500 , namely 1.2 ,1.2 LPG and 1.4 (100 KM), will perform best with batteries of at least 41 Ah capacity.
+We recommend choosing higher-end battery models for cars with a large number of optional extras.
 The weakest of these is the battery Exide Excell EB440 which capacity is 44 Ah and Cold Cranking Amps is 400 A. The most powerful battery is Varta Blue Dynamic B36 of a capacity 44Ah and Cold Cranking Amps: 420 A. All of the above motors have a base hold-down B13.

 Fiat 500 – petrol engines: